 We all love dinosaurs.
 When we were kids, we loved these humongous reptiles – even the fiercest and dangerous carnivores like the T-Rex to the 30 feet tall herbivore, the Brachiosaurus.
 Who doesn’t love dinosaurs?
 Jurassic Park brought fantasy to life.

-In just a week’s time, Frontier Development’s dino-theme park inspired from the hit box-office Jurassic World, Jurassic World Evolution, will launch.
-It holds similarities of Blue Tongue’s Jurassic Park: Operation Genesis’ gameplay mechanics.
-Its stunning visuals is its biggest f eat, and surely fans will love Jurassic World: Evolution.
+In just a few more months, Frontier Development’s dino-themed park sequel inspired from the hit box-office Jurassic World, Jurassic World Evolution 2, will launch.
+It holds similarities to Blue Tongue’s Jurassic Park: Operation Genesis’ gameplay mechanics.
+Its stunning visuals are its biggest feat, and surely fans will love Jurassic World: Evolution.
 And for those JPOG fans planning to pick the game up next week, it’s going to feel just right at home.

 Just before dino-based games like ARK: Survival Evolved and Turok became popular, fans of Jurassic Park are dying to get their hands on video game adaptations of the successful film.

 Ever wanted to take control of the bravest dinos and put them together in a pit for a fistfight?
 Warpath is your game.
 Published by Electronic Arts and DreamWorks Interactive and developed by Black Ops Entertainment for the original PlayStation, players can control the dinosaur of their choice.
 It’s one of the most enjoyable fighting games that feature dinosaurs.